-Every couple experience difficulties in some point, and it can be difficult to know whether your partner is really the one for you.
+Every couple experiences difficulties at some point, and it can be difficult to know whether your partner is the one for you.

-Now there are DNA companies that is adding to this dilemma by offering couples to see whether they are compatible by comparing their genetic profiles.
+Now there are DNA companies that are adding to this dilemma by offering couples to see whether they are compatible by comparing their genetic profiles.

 This test also shows genetic compatibility between long-term partners.